 Kell's attempt to save Jesmin when her damaged fighter starts to crash: he uses his own fighter to try and nudge her out of a fatal dive, conducting a series of mid-air collisions.
 That was insane.
 Other pilots would have destroyed both fighters attempting it.
 True, it didn't work, but that was mainly because the g-forces had already rendered Jesmin unconscious and unable to do anything to save herself.

 When Kell returns to battle in Wraith Squadron.
 Yes, he ran away, but he conquered his fear and came back.
+And then he proceeds to get five kills ("instant ace") before finally losing his own fighter.

 If you're going to get killed in an epic space battle, taking down a Star Destroyer by flying your unshielded, underarmed Mook Mobileinside the capital ship and chewing it apart from within is a pretty good way to go.